tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 1.md

 Example:

-Let's take the binary number 1011 and convert it ti deciam (base 10)
+Let's take the binary number 1011 and convert it ti decimal (base 10)

 - The first digit from the right (1) is in the 2^0^ place , so it represents 1 x 2^0^ = 1
 - The second digit from the right (1) is in the 2^1^ place , so it represents 1 x 2^1^ = 2